angus-ai/angus-doc/sdk/restful/index.rst

       }
     }

-By this request you discover the service ``dummy``.
+Thanks to this request you discover the service ``dummy``.
 As all other asset of the cloud, a service is a resource, let's get it:

 .. code-block:: console